Achievable logoAchievable logo

 Using commas with “which”

-“Which” usually begins what’s called a nonrestrictive phrase, which (see what we did there?) is just a fancy word for a phrase that gives information that’s not essential to a sentence.
+“Which” usually begins what’s called a nonrestrictive phrase, which (see what we did there?) is just a phrase that adds extra information that isn’t essential to the sentence.

 Definitions